 Bank or Personal Details

-Be wary even if the email seems completely legitimate and the address is similar to that of companies or institutions that you normally receive regular messages from.
+Be wary even if the email seems legitimate and the address is similar to that of companies or institutions you normally receive regular messages from.
 Fraudsters have often been known to take painstaking steps to make sure they have created effective imitations of legitimate messages.

 Nowadays, fraudsters are becoming more adept at sending out scam emails that are largely error-free in terms of spelling and grammar.
 However, it is still important to be vigilant for such tell-tale signs.
 It is more common for fraudsters to send out emails that lack consistency.
 These emails will often contain mismatched logos and many different styles and sizes of fonts.
-Messages sent out by legitimate companies would usually be composed by professional writers and be thoroughly rechecked for any spelling or grammatical errors.
+Messages sent out by legitimate companies would usually be composed by professional writers and thoroughly rechecked for spelling or grammatical errors.

 It may be of interest to note that the poor spelling, grammar, and presentation of phishing emails are often done deliberately.
 This is because scammers usually consider the most gullible of people to be the best targets.

 Scammers will often try to put undue pressure on you with exclusive, time-sensitive offers.
 Do not fall for this.
 Take as much time as you require to make all the necessary checks.
 You are better off missing out on a genuine deal than taking the risk of losing your money or compromising important personal information.